Android to iPhone Contact Transfer via Bluetooth

 Transferring contacts from an Android to an iPhone via Bluetooth isn't as straightforward as it sounds.
 Bluetooth doesn't support direct contact transfer between these devices.
 Instead, use Google Contacts or a third-party app.
 Sync your Android contacts with Google Contacts, then add your Google account to your iPhone.
 This method ensures all contacts move over seamlessly.
 Alternatively, apps like Move to iOS can help, guiding you through the transfer process step-by-step.
 While it might seem tricky at first, these methods make the switch smooth.
 No need to manually input each contact.
 Just follow the steps, and you'll have your contacts on your new iPhone in no time.

-Is there a free way to transfer contacts from Android to iPhone?
+Can I use Bluetooth to transfer contacts from Android to iPhone?

 Was this page helpful?